Naruno/Naruno/docs/creating_a_app/embedded.md

 _If you use a test network you can change the "Decentra-Network" folder with your test network node folders ex.
 "Decentra-Network-0"._

 In this files you should write a function that catch the new datas of your application.
-Decentra Network will send the new data to this function but you must check and organize your data.
+Naruno will send the new data to this function but you must check and organize your data.

 When a transaction is confirmed, the function here is triggered.